-If you had told me this time two years ago that we would be preparing to visit Santa in Lapland in December, I’d have told you that you were dreaming.
-However, that’s exactly what we’re in the throes of.
-And I’m going to tell you the most affordable way to visit Santa in Lapland with kids.
-I’m also going to tell you how we’ve bagged a 10-day trip for less than a 1-night trip to Lapland.
+If you had told me at the start of 2018 that we would have been preparing to visit Santa in Lapland in December, I’d have told you that you were dreaming.
+However, that’s exactly what we were in the throes of come February of that year.
+And I’m going to tell you the most affordable way to visit Santa in Lapland on a budget with kids.
+I’m also going to tell you how we bagged a 10-day trip for less than a 1-night trip to Lapland.
 Interested?

 Let me tell you, yes you can and no, there’s no catch.

 My sister-in-law managed to visit Santa in Lapland on a budget two years ago and she has been the inspiration for us, and many others, to finally be able to make this trip-of-a-lifetime in a more affordable way.

 So, how can you visit Lapland in an affordable way?
 By booking everything yourself and doing your Lapland trip DIY style.
 It may seem like a daunting prospect but it’s actually rather easy, you just need to be a bit savvy.
 And I’m going to share with you how we’ve done it and how much it’s cost us.
 I hope this will help you DIY Lapland and prove to you that Lapland holidays on a budget CAN be done and help you find the cheapest way to do Lapland.

 The most affordable way to visit Santa in Lapland – Lapland on a budget with kids